 Gateway Family Services is a Community Interest Company.
 It was established in 2006 and operates in Birmingham and across the West Midlands.

-Our services cover areas like employment training, weight loss and pregnancy outreach (see below for details).
-The common thread is “people who need help” and all of the areas we cover have a direct impact on health and wellbeing.
+Our current services cover areas like employment training, workplace wellbeing and weight management.
+The common thread running through all the services we have delivered over the years is “people who need help” and all of the areas we cover have a direct impact on people’s health and wellbeing.

-A non-profit organisation, we use any surplus to invest in the education, employment, health and wellbeing of the communities we work with.
+A non-profit organisation, Gateway uses any surplus to invest in the education, employment, health and wellbeing of the communities we work with.

 Health and Wellbeing is at the heart of our work at Gateway Family Services.

 Our Solihull Lighten Up call centre staff support people who are managing their weight through external weight loss and weight management programmes.
 They offer extra telephone support, which has been found to motivate people to make further progress.

 We also run Pre-Diabetes Courses across South Birmingham.
 People whose blood sugar levels are consistently higher than normal may be at risk of Type 2 diabetes, so this course provides information and support, helping people to delay — or even prevent — the onset of the disease.